-Report Title: Corporate Risk Regis ter Agenda Item no. 4.1 Meeting: Strategy and Delivery Committee Public Private Х Meeting Date: 15.11.2022 Status (please tick one only): Assurance Approval Information х Lead Executive: Director of Corporate Governance Report Author (Title): Head of Risk and Re gulation Main Donart

-The Corporate Risk Register ('the Register') has been developed to enable the Board to have an overview of the key operational risks from the Health Board's Clinical Boards and Corporate Directorates.
+Report Title: Agenda Item no. 4.1 Meeting: Strategy and Delivery Committee Public Private Х Meeting Date: 15.11.2022 Status (please tick one only): Assurance Approval Information х Lead Executive: Director of Corporate Governance Report Author (Title): Head of Risk and Regulation Main Report Background and current situation: The Corporate Risk Register ('the Register') has been developed to enable the Board to have an overview of the key operational risks from the Health Board's Clinical Boards and Corporate Directorates.
 The Register records Extreme risks scoring 20 and above.
+Each of these risks are linked to a Committee of the Board and the Board Assurance Framework ork